Cradle of Filth: Sony interlude (2001–2004)

-The longest-ever interim period between full-length Cradle albums was nevertheless a busy time for the band.
-Bitter Suites to Succubi was released on the band's own Abracadaver label, and was a mixture of four new songs, re-recordings of three songs from The Principle of Evil Made Flesh, two instrumental tracks and a cover of The Sisters of Mercy's "No Time to Cry".
-Stylistically similar to Midian, the collection was, at the time, unique among Cradle releases in that it featured exactly the same band members as its predecessor.
+The longest period between full-length Cradle of Filth albums was a busy time for the band.
+Bitter Suites to Succubi was released on the band's Abracadaver label, a mix of four new songs, re-recordings of three songs from The Principle of Evil Made Flesh, two instrumental tracks, and a cover of The Sisters of Mercy's "No Time to Cry".
+Stylistically similar to Midian, the collection was, at the time, unique among Cradle of Filth releases for featuring the same band members as its predecessor.
 Further stop-gap releases followed in the form of the "best of" package Lovecraft & Witch Hearts and the live album, Live Bait for the Dead.
-Finally, the band (principally Dani) also found time to appear in the horror film Cradle of Fear while they negotiated their first major-label signing with Sony Music.
+The band (principally Filth) appeared in the horror film Cradle of Fear while they negotiated with Sony Music.

 Everything in the band is a democracy decision..
 Dani has just been painted black in the press...To be honest, to find six people who think along the same lines and share the same interests and like have everything else sort of on a similar level.
 This band takes up so much time from us, it’s hard to keep everybody focused at the same time and on the same page.
 So it’s a lot to do with why there have been so many members.

 — — Adrian Erlandsson, on the working relationships within the band and line-up changes.

-Damnation and a Day arrived in 2003; Sony's heavyweight funding underwriting Cradle's undiminished ambition by finally bringing a real orchestra into the studio (the 101 piece Budapest Film Orchestra including the 40 piece Choir replacing the increasingly sophisticated synthesisers of previous albums) and thus marking the band's belated gestation—for one album only—into full-blown symphonic metal.
-Damnation featured the band's most complex compositions to date, outran its predecessors by a good twenty minutes and produced two more popular videos: the Jan Švankmajer-influenced Mannequin and Babalon A.D.
+Damnation and a Day arrived in 2003.
+Sony's heavyweight funding underwrote Cradle of Filth's ambition by bringing a real orchestra into the studio (the 101 piece Budapest Film Orchestra including the 40 piece Choir replacing the increasingly sophisticated synthesisers of previous albums) and marking the band's gestation—for one album only—into full-blown symphonic metal.
+Damnation featured the band's most complex compositions to date, outran its predecessors by a good twenty minutes, and produced two more videos: the Jan Švankmajer-influenced Mannequin and Babalon A.D.
 (So Glad for the Madness), based on Pier Paolo Pasolini's film Salò.
-Roughly half the album trod the conceptual territory of John Milton's Paradise Lost—showing the events of the fall of man through the eyes of Lucifer—while the remainder comprised stand-alone tracks such as the Nile tribute "Doberman Pharaoh" and the aforementioned "Babalon A. D."; a reference to Aleister Crowley.
+Roughly half the album was inspired by John Milton's Paradise Lost—showing the events of the fall of man through the eyes of Lucifer—while the remainder comprised stand-alone tracks such as the Nile tribute "Doberman Pharaoh" and the aforementioned "Babalon A. D.", a reference to Aleister Crowley.
 "Babalon A. D." was the first DVD-only single to reach the UK's top 40 charts, according to the Guinness Book of Records of British Hit Singles and Albums.
-Feeling that Sony's enthusiasm quickly palled however, Cradle jumped ship to Roadrunner Records after barely a year.
+Feeling Sony's enthusiasm waning, Cradle of Filth moved to Roadrunner Records after barely a year.